src-d/blog/content/post/deduplicating_pga_with_apollo.md

 why we included it.

-**For the 80 % threshold, we don't have communities for the 4 largest CCs - none of the community detection we tried have ended: **
+**For the 80 % threshold, we don't have communities for the 4 largest CCs - none of the community detection we tried have ended:**

-First CC: 261643 files, of all 5 languages
+- First CC: 261,643 files, of all 5 languages
-Second CC: 123807 files, all JS
+- Second CC: 123,807 files, all JS
-Third CC: 174916 files, all Java
+- Third CC: 174,916 files, all Java
-Fourth CC: 233095 files, all Go
+- Fourth CC: 233,095 files, all Go

-This means % should be higher, depending how much communities there are.
+This means percentage of non duplicate files should be higher, depending how much communities there are, especially for Go, Java, and JavaScript.

    | 80 % threshold | 95 % threshold |
 ---|----------------|----------------|